-Due to the cognitive levels of our student population (ESE) this is not applicable.
-However, we refer students who we feel are competitively employable to Vocational Rehabilitation for post school employment services.
+We refer students who we feel are competitively employable to Vocational Rehabilitation for post school employment services.
 Students have also been referred to the Agency For Persons With Disabilities for meaningful day activity funding.
+Students participate in on-site courses such as home economics, industrial arts and agriculture to gain career skills.